 Best for: Honda loyalists with cargo needs

-The HR-V was completely redesigned for 2023 and the 2024 model has no changes.
-The HR-V stands out with its terrific fit and finish, and though it might not skew as upscale as the Buick Envista or Mazda CX-30 does, you can still feel the quality of the HR-V from behind the wheel.
+Recently redesigned with a fresh, aesthetically pleasing look, the Honda HR-V stands out with its terrific fit and finish.
+It might not skew as upscale as the Buick Envista or Mazda CX-30 does, but you can still feel the quality of the HR-V from behind the wheel.

-The 2.0-liter four-cylinder engine makes 158 horsepower and yet acceleration is sluggish.
-On the plus side, it corners and handles very well, and it’s highly maneuverable in tight space.
+Its 2.0-liter four-cylinder engine makes just 158 horsepower, creating a generally sluggish driving experience.
+On the plus side, it corners and handles very well, and it’s highly maneuverable in tight spaces.
 The base LX trim comes with a 7-inch touchscreen with Apple CarPlay and Android Auto.
-This new infotainment system is certainly an improvement.
-The EX-L comes with a larger 9-inch touchscreen with wireless Apple CarPlay and Auto.
-And every version of the 2024 Honda HR-V comes with the HondaSensing suite of driver assistance features.
+The EX-L comes with a larger 9-inch touchscreen with wireless smartphone connectivity.
+And, every version of the 2025 Honda HR-V comes with the HondaSensing suite of driver assistance features.

 Hyundai Kona